-CT143 INTRODUCTION TO PROGRAMMING LOGIC AND C++
+CT143 INTRO TO C++ PROGRAMMING

 This course is an introduction to problem solving and program design using the procedural aspects of the C++ programming language.
-Students are introduced to programming logic and design using visual and icon-based programming languages.
 The fundamentals of the C++ programming language are introduced with the student expected to apply the programming and logic design methodology in solving programming problems.
 The MS Visual C++ Integrated Development Environment (IDE) is used as the primary development tool.
 (Offered in the fall, spring, and summer)

-CT144 C++ PROGRAMMING
+CT144 INTERMEDIATE C++

 This course is a continuation of CT143.
 It picks up with user developed functions including inline functions, default arguments, function overloading and function templates.
-Array processing covered in CT143 is then enhanced with the introduction of parallel arrays, passing arrays to functions and sorting and searching of arrays.
+Array processing is enhanced with the introduction of parallel arrays, passing arrays to functions and sorting and searching of arrays.
 This is followed by the C++ string class, structures, pointers and dynamic memory allocation.
-The course finishes up with a shift in focus to the object-oriented paradigm with an introduction to Classes.
+The course finishes up with a shift in focus to the object-oriented paradigm with an introduction to classes.
 The MS Visual C++ Integrated Development Environment (IDE) is used as the primary development tool.
 Prerequisite: CT143.
 (Offered in the spring and summer)

-CT146 INTRODUCTION TO GAME PROGRAMMING WITH JAVA
+CT146 INTRO TO JAVA PROGRAMMING